 folder, choose File > Get Info from the menu and activate the

 "Open in 32-bit mode" check box.

-Photoshop CS6 for MacOS is 64-bit only.
+Photoshop CS6 and CC for MacOS are

 to get 64-bit versions of your Photoshop plugin in order to run

 as 64-bit versions, you have to run them in older versions of Photoshop.
+However,

-However, there is a tool called LaunchBox,
+there is a tool called LaunchBox,

 which lets you run 32-bit plugins from within Photoshop 64-bit.